Periodic points and topological restriction homology: Introduction

+and the restriction map $R$ simply projects onto a subset of the factors.
+It follows that the homotopy limit $\TR(X;f)$ is an infinite product of homotopy orbit spectra

+Therefore, to define a class in $\pi_0\TR(X;f)$, it is enough to give a class in $\pi_0$ of the spectrum \eqref{intro_splitting_1} for each $n \geq 1$, agreeing along the restriction maps.

-\cref{thm:simple_main_thm} defines a class $[R(\ful f\infty)^{C_\infty}] \in \pi_0 TR(X,f)$.
-By \cref{cor:converse}, the image of this class in $\pi_0 TR^n(X,f)$ is the complete obstruction to the $n$-periodic point problem, so the limiting class $[R(\ful f\infty)^{C_\infty}]$ is a complete obstruction to removing $n$-periodic points for any value of $n$.
-(This is all up to $\lim^1$-terms.)
-This may be summarized by the slogan, ``periodic point invariants most naturally live in $TR$.''
+\cref{thm:simple_main_thm} says that the Fuller traces $R(\ful{f}n)^{C_n}$ give such a collection of classes.
+In particular, the commutativity of the left-hand triangle implies they agree along the restriction maps.
+Therefore they define a class in $\pi_0\TR(X;f)$ that we might call the ``infinite Fuller trace'' $R(\ful f\infty)^{C_\infty}$.
+Concretely, this is the element of the product \eqref{intro_splitting_2} whose $n$th term is recovered from $R(\ful{f}n)^{C_n}$ using the tom Dieck splitting \eqref{intro_splitting_1}.
+By \cref{cor:converse}, the infinite Fuller trace is a complete obstruction to removing $n$-periodic points for any value of $n$.
+This is the precise interpretation of the slogan, ``periodic point invariants most naturally live in $\TR$.''

-This slogan is well known to the experts.
-Klein, McCarthy, Williams, and others have remarked that one should be able to construct a trace map from endomorphism $K$-theory $K(\End_{R}(M))$ to $TR(X,f)$, as in \cite{LM12}.
-Furthermore, there should be a class $[f]\in K(\End_R(M))$ whose image in $\pi_0 TR(X,f)$ recovers the Reidemeister traces $R(f^n)$ of all the composites.
-See for instance \cite{grayson,gn,Iwashita,luck} for results in this spirit.
-(For instance, the corresponding claim for the ring $\pi_0 R$ and module $\pi_0 M$ appears in \cite{Iwashita}.)
-This would define a periodic point invariant in $\pi_0 TR^n(X,f)$ without referencing the Fuller construction.
-From this point of view, the additional content provided by \cref{thm:simple_main_thm} is that the class so constructed agrees with the trace of the Fuller map.
+This slogan has been articulated before.
+Klein, McCarthy, Williams, and others have remarked that one should be able to construct a trace map from endomorphism $K$-theory $K(\End_{A}(M))$ to $\TR(A;M)$ for any ring spectrum, as in \cite{LM12}.
+Furthermore, there should be a class $[f]\in K(\End_A(M))$ whose image in $\pi_0 \TR(X,f)$ recovers the Reidemeister traces $R(f^n)$ of all the composites.
+Earlier results in this spirit can be found in \cite{grayson,gn,Iwashita,luck}, but this particular result will be developed in \cite{clmpz}.
+Granting this, this defines a periodic point invariant in $\pi_0 \TR(X,f)$ without reference to the Fuller construction.
+From this point of view, the additional insight provided by \cref{thm:simple_main_thm} is that this class can be explicitly described as the trace of the Fuller map.